 For FAT, all of the major system components are assembled in one place.
 Although the final, installed system may extend to widely dispersed in the actual plant site, the FAT will test the system in one manageable area.

-Using simulations, the test can evaluate the systems network, redundancy, backup/restore, and other function.
+Using simulations, the test can evaluate the system’s network, redundancy, backup/restore, and other functions.

 The purpose of the FAT is to make sure that the system works to the satisfaction of the provider and the end-user.